Transitioning to Non-Toxic Skin Care: Oil Cleansing

 • Although coconut oil is an excellent oil to use on the body, it may clog the pores on your face.
 This can lead to unwanted breakouts.
 For those with acne-prone skin, coconut oil is not recommended for the face.

-• *Oil cleansing is an excellent method to cleanse the face, however, it does not need to be done 2x/day.
-If you are new to oil cleansing, start out with oil cleansing a couple of times a week, to allow your skin to adjust, and work up to once/day.
+• *Oil cleansing is an excellent method to cleanse the face, however, it does not need to be done 2x/a day.
+If you are new to oil cleansing, start with oil cleansing a couple of times a week, to allow your skin to adjust, and work up to once/day.

 Reference: Renegade Beauty by Nadine Artemis, founder of Living Libations.